jahatch512/OkCoFounder/README.md

 ### Phase 5: Connections (2 day)

-**Objective:** Users can send and receive "connection" requests and when there is mutual interest, a connection is formed.
-Users can visit their "Connections" page to view connections as well as sent/received requests.
+**Objective:** Users can send and receive "connection" requests and when there is mutual interest, a match is formed.
+Users can visit their "Matches" page to view matches as well as sent/received requests.

 - [ ] Implement the Connections components:
   - Connections Index